An Energy Performance Certificate (EPC) is a legal requirement for all properties, and is valid for 10 years.

-An Energy Performance Certificate (EPC) displays your rental property's energy efficiency, according to a rating scale.
+An Energy Performance Certificate (EPC) is an assessment of your rental property's energy efficiency, according to a rating scale.

-Your property must have a valid EPC with an energy performance rating of 'E' or above to be legally let, with plans to increase this to ‘C’ or above by 2025.
+Most rental properties require a valid EPC with an energy performance rating of 'E' or above to be legally let, with plans to increase this to ‘C’ or above by 2025.

-We will arrange for a qualified expert to perform a professional assessment of your rental property's energy efficiency and supply you with an Energy Performance Certificate that will be valid for 10 years.
+A qualified energy assessor will determine your property's energy efficiency and supply an Energy Performance Certificate that's valid for 10 years.

 When you order your EPC, our suppliers will get in touch to arrange a date and time for your energy assessment.

 After your energy assessment survey has taken place, you will receive your Energy Performance Certificate via email from lettingaproperty.com.